Aloe Vera: The Miracle Plant for Your Scalp

 Aloe Vera for dreadlocks

 Aloe vera is an incredibly nourishing succulent.
-It is used in traditional medicine for healing wounds, treating burns, reducing inflammation and digestive aid.
-It’s also popular for treating skin conditions, such as acne, dermatitis, and psoriasis.
+It is used in traditional medicine for healing wounds, treating burns, reducing inflammation, and as a digestive aid.

-One of the major problems we dread heads face is an itchy scalp.
 For the first year, my head would itch so badly that I would end up with bumps all over my scalp.
 I tried the commercial “itch relievers,” even one recommended by my loctician, but nothing significantly helped me.

-But thankfully, aloe vera is NOT one of those things.
-In fact, your scalp will love this simple ingredient added to your hair treatments.
 The day I tried fresh aloe vera on my scalp, it felt like I had just hit a jackpot.
-This plant will work miracles for your itchy and inflamed scalp.
+This plant will work instant miracles on your itchy and inflamed scalp.

 Aloe vera benefits for dreadlocks